darya/framework/README.md

 The framework is currently under development and the API is liable to change until v1.0.0.

-Eventually, each package will be split into its own repository.
+Each component will eventually be split into its own repository.

 ## Installation